sudhish3120/Reversi/README.md

 The first component of this program is the layout and setting-up rules for gameplay.
 This involves checking legality of moves, handling special cases, flipping tiles with each turn, calculating all possible moves and so on.

 ## Computer player
 The second component of this program is the generation of an algorithm that the computer can use to play against a human player (or another computer player).
 The computer player was programmed using a combination of the Game Tree algorithm and a composite scoring system.
-The scoring system outputs a number for each possible move on the board and it was built upon tactics used by professional players.
+The scoring system outputs a score for each possible move on the board with the highest score being the most desirable move.
+It was built upon tactics used by professional players.